 Where to stay: Pick cautiously as most beaches on the islands are private.
 Prices are higher for lower quality as you’re far from everything.

 - You’re more mobile on Isla Mucura.
 If you’re traveling with friends, I recommend this one.
-Otherwise, stay here if you’re on a honeymoon.
+Otherwise, stay in Punta Faro if you’re looking for an upscale hotel.

 - I prefer the beach on Isla Tintipan.
 This hotel will be a perfect pick if you travel as a couple.